HHS chief visits Georgia, addresses FDA vaccine process, Medicaid

-A top Biden administration health official, visiting Gwinnett County in suburban Atlanta, said Monday that the FDA is relying on science and facts in its decision-making on giving full authorization to COVID-19 vaccines.
+A top Biden administration health official, visiting Gwinnett County in suburban Atlanta, said the FDA is relying on science and facts in its decision-making on giving full authorization to COVID-19 vaccines.

 As of now, COVID vaccines used in the United States have been authorized for emergency use.
 The wait for full authorization, though, has vexed some political and health care leaders.

-But Xavier Becerra, the secretary of the U.S. Department of Health and Human Services, noted at a Norcross forum that “after more than 300 million shots’’ have been given in the United States with few adverse effects, and vaccines’ success in protecting patients from COVID-19, that “all of us could say the facts are in front us, that show that these vaccines are not only safe but effective.’’
+But Xavier Becerra, the secretary of the U.S. Department of Health and Human Services, noted at a Norcross forum Monday that — “after more than 300 million shots’’ have been given in the United States with few adverse effects, and vaccines’ success in protecting patients from COVID-19 — “all of us could say the facts are in front us, that show that these vaccines are not only safe but effective.’’

-The FDA is under pressure to give full approval.
+The U.S. Food and Drug Administration is under pressure to give full approval.
 Many employers, hospitals and schools are holding off on mandating worker vaccines under the current emergency status, the Wall Street Journal reported.

 Still, Becerra said, “we go with the science.
 You want people to trust what the FDA says.
 The FDA will be moved by the science.’’